pippim/pippim.github.io/programs/mserve.md

    caption="pavucontrol recording change capture.png"
 %}

-This screenshot also shows the **pavucontrol** "Recording" Tab.
+This screenshot also shows the *Pulse Audio Volume Control* "Recording" Tab.
-This time the recording stream is different.
+In this example, the recording stream is different than the last example.

 That is because the steam name
 "Monitor of GM204 High Definition Audio